Learn Your Rights Under Workers’ Compensation Laws

-In essence, no; your employer is not allowed to lay you off due to the fact that you were on workers' compensation leave, you can respond with an illegal retaliation claim.
-On the other hand, if your employer would have let you go even if you were still on the job, you are not protected by your workers' compensation leave since it is unrelated.
+Your employer cannot legally fire you or lay you off in Florida because you are on workers' compensation leave.
+If your employer lets you go on workers' compensation leave, you can respond with an illegal retaliation claim.
+However, there is one exception to this rule.
+Suppose your employer would have laid you off even if you were still on the job.
+In this case, you are not protected by your workers' compensation leave since it is considered an unrelated event.

-You have a right to work leave under workers' compensation statutes in every state.
+You have a right to work leave under workers' compensation statutes.
 No employer may terminate, harass, lay off, or otherwise harm an employee for exercising their right to workers' compensation.
 You can sue any employer who has made you the victim of unlawful retaliation.

-At the same time, those on workers' compensation are not entitled to special treatment due to their condition and leave.
-Even if an employee has filed a workers' compensation claim, their employer may still fire them for poor performance.
+At the same time, workers' compensation does not entitle injured workers to special treatment due to their condition and leave.
+Even if an employee has filed a workers' compensation claim, their employer may still let them go for poor performance.
 If the reason for termination was unrelated to a workers' compensation claim or leave, there is a good chance it will hold up if challenged.

-If you are a contracted employee, your rights are different from one hired at will.
-You are still not able to be fired as retaliation for a workers' compensation claim.
+If you are a contracted employee, your rights are different from those hired at will.
+You can still not be fired as retaliation for a workers' compensation claim.
 Your contract should enumerate the reasons your employer can terminate your employment.
-Common stipulations in employment contracts is a provision that gives the employer the ability to fire employees if they are unable to work for a given period of time.
+Standard stipulations in employment contracts are a provision that gives the employer the ability to fire employees if they are unable to work for a given period.

 If you've been injured on the job, you have the right to file a workers' compensation claim to recover medical expenses such as hospital stays, doctors' visits, physical therapy, and more.
 Our team of experienced workers' compensation lawyers will protect your rights and guide you through the process to ensure you receive the best possible outcome.

 Contact Rosenberg & Rosenberg, P.A. today at (888) 499-6206 to schedule a free consultation.